This blog may contain affiliate links. Read our disclosure policy for more info.

-If you’re not heading down to Punta Arenas then you really should consider doing an Isla Magdalena penguin tour from Puerto Natales.
+If you’re not already heading down to Punta Arenas, then you really should consider doing an Isla Magdalena penguin tour from Puerto Natales.

 The penguin colony on the island is huge and you’re almost guaranteed to see hundreds of penguins on the island nesting and hanging out.

 Tours run for around 10 hours as the tour drives you to the ferry terminal near Punta Arenas before boarding a boat for the 2-hour journey to the island to see the penguins.
 Then, you’ll get to explore the boardwalk before returning back to Puerto Natales.

 It’s a great tour and one every wildlife-lover should do!